Consensys/docs-template/docs/single-source/between-repos/Plugins/MetaMask-ported-data/not-ported/README.md

 ---
 title: Data written within this repo
+warning: this page has been ported from another repository, any edits may be overwritten by running the port script
 ---
 The importer respects existing files: no delete of existing items.

 ## Credit cost